COOK ISLANDS FOR LGBT+ VISITORS

 CHANGE THAT TOOK SIX YEARS

-The debate about scrapping gay laws has been going on since 2017 when a draft Crimes Bill included decriminalisation and public consultations began.
+The debate about scrapping gay laws began in 2017 when a draft Crimes Bill included decriminalisation, and public consultations about it started.
 General elections in 2018 meant everything was put on hold.
 In 2019, in the face of opposition mainly from churches, the proposed change was dropped and a Parliamentary committee inserted a new clause extending the law which applied only to men to include women as well.
 It also included proposals for tougher penalties and prompted international condemnation.

-A week long celebration of love acceptance and unity is how 'Anuanua' is being described by 'Pride Cook Islands' and it will mark the first anniversary of the decriminalisation of homosexuality.
-A stunning wearable arts element, locally produced drama exploring life, a day of LGBT+ centred cinema and panel discussions on hard-hitting topics are all planned.
-There's also a Ms. Thunderhips contest and a night of dancing."See you there as we paint the island with love, laughter and togetherness", say the organisers
+A week long celebration of love acceptance and unity is how 'Pride Cook Islands' marked the first anniversary of the decriminalisation of homosexuality.
+"Anuanua" included a stunning wearable arts competition, a day of LGBT+ centred cinema, locally produced drama exploring life and panel discussions on hard-hitting topics were all part of the celebrations.
+There was also a Ms. Thunderhips contest at the National Auditorium and a night of dancing.
+The organisers said they wanted to "paint the island with love, laughter and togetherness".
+And the consensus is that's what they did.
+There are hopes this will now be an annual event (Held from 12-20 April in 2024)

 THE CAMPAIGN FOR CHANGE